 Survey Periods for Summer 2014:

-For most courses, CIOS and TAOS will open beginning the Monday two weeks before finals and will run through midnight, Sunday after finals.
-For courses with non-standard schedules, CIOS and TAOS will open for a period of 1-3 weeks near the end of the course, depending on course duration.
+For most courses, CIOS and TAOS will opened beginning the Monday two weeks before finals and ran through midnight, Sunday after finals.
+For courses with non-standard schedules, CIOS and TAOS opened for a period of 1-3 weeks near the end of the individual course, depending on course duration.

 What is CIOS?

 The Course-Instructor Opinion Survey (CIOS) is a survey now hosted by Digital Measures and managed by the Center for the Enhancement of Teaching and Learning (CETL) that provides feedback for

 - instructors: to help improve teaching and learning in their courses

 - administrators: who use the information for teaching assignments, to support other decisions regarding teaching and learning at GT, and as part of promotion and tenure decisions

 - students: to view ratings of instructors in past terms when making decisions for registration, etc.